 10 Steps to a Solution

-Does your dog show aggressive dog behaviors like barking?
+Do you have a fear barking dog problem?
+Does your dog show aggressive behaviors like barking?
 Are you feeling frustrated and scared?
-Here you will find the best way to stop dogs from barking.
+Can you stop a dog from barking?
+Don't worry; you're not alone.

 Understanding fear and stress in your dog

-To understand why this happens lets learn a little biology.
-Animals have three biological mechanisms to deal with threats:
+Animals have 3 biological mechanisms to deal with threats:

 • Fight: It may start with a mild aggressive dog behavior like barking and escalate to growling, snapping and biting.
 This option could get one or both parties involved injured!